 - Omega-6 polyunsaturated fatty acids

-For the sake of this review and recipe post, I am only going to focus on omega-3’s.
-However, if you are looking for recommendations on the appropriate ratio of omega 3-6, I briefly go over this below. >Skip to ‘Recommended Dosage of Omega Fatty Acids’<
+For the sake of this review and recipe post, I am only going to focus on omega-3s.
+However, if you are looking for recommendations on the appropriate ratio of omega-3 to omega-6, I briefly go over this below. >Skip to ‘Recommended Dosage of Omega Fatty Acids’<

 FYI, there are also omega-9 fatty acids which are NOT considered “essential” since your body can produce them.
 Omega-9 fatty acids are monounsaturated fats (MUFAs).
 Some sources of omega-9 fatty acids are olive oil, almond oil, peanut oil, almonds, walnuts, and cashews.